koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_15_welds_view_on_utility.md

-# Welds View on Utility – an old piece of literature
+# Slide 15 of Lecture 1 contains information about Welds View on Utility – an old piece of literature

 The purpose of this slide is to introduce a fundamental concept: logistics creates value, not just cost.
 Logistics adds time and place utility to products.
 The key highlighted concepts are: